Giuliani associates face new federal fraud charges

 “We are pleased that the matter can now move forward,” Bondy said, “for both Mr. Parnas and the public interest.”

-Correia’s attorney didn’t immediately respond to a message seeking comment.
+Correia’s attorney declined to comment.

 Both men had previously faced charges of using foreign money to make illegal campaign contributions to U.S. politicians to aid their political and business interests.